jcwilk/howkast/README.md

 -------
 At the moment, this gem is intended for `Ruby 1.9.x` use only.

+Currently, Howcast responds with an HTTP500 error when the `:q` parameter value is empty the `#search` service plugs this parameter with an asterisk as placeholder - this however will return a random list of videos.

 Download
 --------
 You can download this project in either